software-competence-center-hagenberg/2023-ETFA/README.md

 # 2023 ETFA
-Online appendix for a study of low-code development platforms in the manufacturing industry
+Online appendix for a study on the potential of low-code development in the manufacturing industry

 ## Authors
 - [Bernhard Schenkenfelder](https://github.com/bernland)